tytydraco/yessleep/out/What_happened_to_Mistletoe_after_she_played_Exocyde.md

 >After the Caller declares the nature of the Forfeit, the Speaker must—

 Bizarre, right?
 Rule Ten is cut off at the bottom of the page, like there was too much text for a single sheet of A4 or the message board or forum or wherever Mistletoe got Exocyde from was incomplete.
 I haven't failed to notice that Rule Three is either missing or deliberately omitted either.
-The only other detail of note on the paper are the words *TheTrees 9pm* written in Mistletoe's handwriting and underlined.
+The only other detail of note on the paper are the words *The Trees 9pm* written in Mistletoe's handwriting and underlined.

 Back to the day that Mistletoe disappeared.